 I recently finished reading Patient Care Under Uncertainty by econometrics giant Chuck Manski.
-It seems he’s turned his attention towards the surprisingly vexing issue of knowing if medical care actually works.
-This is a favorite topic of mine to discuss, because a shocking among of medical care has little to no robust evidence that it works.
+He has turned his attention towards the surprisingly vexing issue of knowing if medical care actually works.
+This is a favorite topic of mine, because a shocking among of medical care has little to no robust evidence that it works.
 Instead, it is based on unrealistic physiological models, unidentified observational studies and RCTs on completely non-representative samples of patients (at least, according to Vinay Prasad).

 To give a specific example: How should we combine data from multiple clinical trials to assess if medical therapies work and determine how well they work?